Vyral/base-template/_drafts/have-questions-join-our-facebook-group.md

 youtube_code:
 ---

-{% include youtube.html %}If you haven’t already joined our Facebook group, you should\!
-Here’s what you need to know.
+{% include youtube.html %}<center>If you haven’t already joined our Facebook group, you should\!
+Here’s what you need to know.</center>

 Did you know that we have a Facebook group built specifically for our past clients?
 If you have any questions, you should join us\! **At Jeff Cook Real Estate, we’re devoted to serving you to the best of our abilities,** even after the deal is done.
 Often, in any real estate transaction, after finalizing the paperwork, you’re left with unanswered questions.&nbsp;